-A ROS-enabled quadruped robot built with low-cost 9G servo motors.
+A ROS-enabled quadruped robot built with low-cost (~$5) 9G servo motors.
 The challenge is to get the speed and position of 12 PWM servo motors under control with position feedback, and put ROS on an extremely small SBC.
-This is an ongoing project.

 The third generation of inspiRED humanoid robot, a 50cm humanoid robot.
 Its controller is a low-cost but powerful single-board Linux computer Odroid-XU4 and we use ROS and Open-CV with it.
 It walks, barely.

 Mobile robot controlled by Raspberry Pi, equipped with a camera, two stereo speakers, a bumper and four IR distance sensors.